dhrubo55/personal-blog/content/posts/day-57-understand-and-compare-use-case-of-random-threadlocalrandom-and-securerandom.md

 So now we will take a detour and try to understand what is `Thread contention` which is the reason behind `Random classes result in poor performance while being in multi-threaded env`

+#### Thread Contention:

+when two threads try to access either the same resource or related resources.
+At least one of the contending threads runs slower than it would if the other thread(s) were not running.
+This situation is called thread contention.